-- 10.1.Access to and the use of emails is managed in line with the Data Protection Policy and Acceptable Use Agreement. - 10.2.Staff and pupils are given approved school email accounts and are only able to use these accounts when doing school-related work. - 10.3.Prior to being authorised to use the email system, staff and pupils must agree to and sign the relevant ICT Acceptable Use Agreement. - 10.4.Personal email accounts are not permitted to be used on school devices nor in lessons/the company of pupils/parents. - 10.5.Any email that contains sensitive or personal information is only sent using secure and encrypted email. - 10.6.Staff members and pupils are required to block spam and junk mail, and report the matter as appropriate. - 10.7.
-The school's monitoring system can detect inappropriate links, malware and profanity within emails staff and pupils are made aware of this. - 10.8.Chain letters, spam and all other emails from unknown sources are deleted without being opened. - 10.9.
+- 10.1.
+Access to and the use of emails is managed in line with the Data Protection Policy and Acceptable Use Agreement. - 10.2.
+Staff and children and young people are given approved school email accounts and are only able to use these accounts when doing school-related work. - 10.3.
+Prior to being authorised to use the email system, staff and children and young people must agree to and sign the relevant ICT Acceptable Use Agreement. - 10.4.
+Personal email accounts are not permitted to be used on school devices nor in lessons/the company of children and young people/parents. - 10.5.
+Any email that contains sensitive or personal information is only sent using secure and encrypted email. - 10.6.
+Staff members and children and young people are required to block spam and junk mail, and report the matter as appropriate. - 10.7.
+The school's monitoring system can detect inappropriate links, malware, and profanity within emails staff and children and young people are made aware of this. - 10.8.
+Chain letters, spam and all other emails from unknown sources are deleted without being opened. - 10.9.
 The ICT Lead organises annual workshops where they explain what a phishing email and other malicious emails might look like this may include links with local partners such as Warning Zone. - 10.10.
 Any cyberattacks initiated through emails are managed by Central IT Team.